ietf-wg-cellar/matroska-specification/cellar-codec/block_additional_mappings_intro.md

 containing the first bytes of the [@?ITU-T.35] header: the country code, the optional country code extension, the terminal provider code, and the terminal provider oriented code.

-`BlockAddIDValue` **SHOULD** be 4 when only one T.35 `BlockAdditionMapping` is used.
+HDR10+ dynamic metadata [@?SMPTE.ST2094-40] can be stored with ITU T.35 terminal codes as defined in defined in [@?CTA.861-4].
+The country code is 0xB5, the terminal provider code is 0x00 0x3C and the terminal provider oriented code is 0x00 0x01.

-When multiple T.35 `BlockAdditionMapping` are used, one of them **SHOULD** use a `BlockAddIDValue` 4, preferably if it contains HDR10+ metadata, for compatibility with older systems which assume a `BlockAddIDValue` of 4 means the data are HDR10+ metadata and ignore the `BlockAddIDType`.
+When multiple T.35 `BlockAdditionMapping` are used, one of them **SHOULD** use a `BlockAddIDValue` value of 4, preferably if it contains HDR10+ dynamic metadata, for compatibility with older systems which assume a `BlockAddIDValue` value of 4 means the data are HDR10+ dynamic metadata and ignore the `BlockAddIDType`.

-HDR10+ dynamic metadata can be stored as ITU T.35 terminal codes as defined in Table 8 of [@?CTA.861-4].
+It is also **RECOMMENDED** to use a value of 4 for `BlockAddIDValue` when only one T.35 `BlockAdditionMapping` is used.

 ### SMPTE ST 12-1 Timecode